 The producer shall guarantee that spare parts are available for at least five years after the date of production as specified by marking.
-Spare parts refers to function related components which, if they are broken, the piece of furniture will be partly or completely unusable, e.g. hinges, spring catches, electrical components and chest drawer systems.
+Spare parts refers to function related components which, if they are broken, the pace of furniture will be partly or completely unusable, e.g. hinges, spring catches, electrical components and chest drawer with its

 A warranty period of at least five years must be provided.
-By warranty is meant an agreement between buyer and seller that goes beyond the legal warranty and where the seller/manufacturer must primarily offer to repair or replace parts that are damaged or do not work correctly when used as intended.
-The warranty shall apply from the delivery date and must be communicated to the customer.
+By warranty is mean, an a seement between buyer and seller that goes beyond the legal warranty and where the seller/manufacturer must primarly other to repair or replace parts that are damaged or do not work correctly when used as intended.
+The warranty shall be from the delivery date and must be communicated to the customer.
 The warranty must be included in the product price.